-The teen photography program is designed to cultivate visual literacy, personal vision, and leadership skills through studies focused on the techniques and histories of photography and visual culture.
+ICP Teen Academy welcomes students ages 14–19 for ten-week classes, weekend workshops, and a variety of other engaging programming.
+These programs are designed to cultivate visual literacy, personal vision, and leadership skills through studies focused on the techniques and histories of photography and visual culture.
+We offer a series of wide-ranging analog and digital courses and workshops.

-See our students’ work here.
+See some of our past students’ work here.

 Seasonal Teen Academy Courses in Photography and Visual Storytelling